omni-lchen/zabbix-ssl/README.md

 1. Copy the scripts and SSL configuration to zabbix external scripts directory: /usr/lib/zabbix/externalscripts

-2. Add domains to the configuration file: ssl/sslCertDomains.json
+2. Add domains and ports to the configuration file: ssl/sslCertDomains.json

 3. Create zabbix host and link with SSL template, add macro to the host: {$DOMAIN_GROUP}, macro value should match the group name in the SSL configuration file.